fabien-marty/stlog/README.md

 ## Non-Features

 - *"A twelve-factor app never concerns itself with routing or storage of its output stream."*
-    - we are going to make an exception on this for log files *(see roadmap)*
+    - we are going to make an exception on this for log files
     - but we don't want to introduce complex/network outputs like syslog, elasticsearch, loki...
 - standard, standard, standard: we do not want to move away from [standard python logging](https://docs.python.org/3/library/logging.html) compatibility